News from the AEB Division

 October 5, 2023

-On October 5, 2023, the MARBEC research unit organized a seminar on "Improving fish feed efficiency", presented by François ALLAL (IFREMER MARBEC researcher).
+On October 5, 2023, the MARBEC research unit organized a seminar on the topic of "Improving the feed efficiency of fish," presented by François ALLAL (IFREMER MARBEC researcher).

 September 28, 2023

-An orchid conservation project in Madagascar initiated by UMR AMAP reveals the richness and vulnerability of this endemic family.
-The exhaustive census of 913 species, 83.1% of which are endemic, underlines the importance of the conservation actions undertaken.
+An orchid conservation project in Madagascar initiated by the AMAP joint research unit reveals the richness and vulnerability of this endemic family.
+The exhaustive census of 913 species, 83.1% of which are endemic, highlights the importance of the preservation efforts undertaken.

-Developing more sustainable farming practices through crop mixes
+Developing more sustainable agricultural practices by designing crop mixtures

 September 13, 2023

-The Hymenoptera order, which includes wasps, ants, sawflies and bees, is highly diversified.
+The order Hymenoptera, which includes wasps, ants, sawflies, and bees, is very diverse.

 March 10, 2023

-A study involving researchers from the CBGP Center (INRAe, CIRAD, IRD, Montpellier SupAgro, University of Montpellier) shows that parasitism has been a dominant strategy since the Upper Triassic, but it is the transitions to secondary plant foods that have most influenced diversification within this order.
+A study involving researchers from the CBGP Center (INRAe, CIRAD, IRD, Montpellier SupAgro, University of Montpellier) shows that parasitism has been a dominant strategy since the Late Triassic, but it is the transitions to a secondary plant diet that have most influenced diversification within this order.

 July 27, 2023

-In Cameroon, the safoutier tree is widely cultivated for its fruits, which are essential to the local diet and economy.
-A Franco-Cameroonian study involving researchers from UMR DIADE and SENS examined the diversity of names and preferences for these fruits among tree owners.
-It revealed the morphological, gustatory, symbolic criteria and food preferences of consumers, as well as the commercial considerations influencing the classification of safoutier trees.
+In Cameroon, the safou tree is widely cultivated for its fruit, which is essential to the local diet and economy.
+A Franco-Cameroonian study involving researchers from the DIADE and SENS joint research units examined the diversity of names and preferences for these fruits among tree owners.
+It reveals the morphological, taste, symbolic, and dietary preferences of consumers, as well as commercial considerations, that influence the classification of safou trees.

-Is the Pirarucú introduced into Bolivia a super-predator?
+Is the Pirarucú introduced in Bolivia a super-predator?

 September 12, 2023

-The Arapaima gigas is a giant freshwater fish introduced to the Bolivian Amazon in the 1960s.
-Its enormous size (3 m long and up to 200 kg in weight) has raised fears among local fishermen, who blame it for the decline in catches of traditional commercial species.
+Arapaima gigas is a giant freshwater fish introduced in the 1960s to the Bolivian Amazon.
+Its enormous size (3 m long and weighing up to 200 kg) is causing concern among local fishermen, who blame it for the decline in catches of traditional commercial species.

-A recent study concludes that A. gigas is an omnivore rather than a specialized fish-eater, and suggests that the impact of its introduction may be lower than previously assumed.
+A recent study has concluded that A. gigas is an omnivore rather than a specialized piscivore and suggests that the impact of its introduction may be less than previously assumed.

-It is no longer necessary to handle and prick wild animals to analyze and monitor the emergence of zoonoses.
-A team of Gabonese and French researchers, including those from MIVEGEC, have turned to a less invasive and less time-consuming method.
-This involves analyzing the blood present in the digestive tract of tsetse flies to identify the infectious agents they contain and the animals they infect.
+It is no longer necessary to handle and puncture wild animals in order to analyze and monitor the emergence of zoonoses.
+A team of Gabonese and French researchers, including those from MIVEGEC, has developed a less invasive and less time-consuming method.
+This involves analyzing the blood present in the digestive tract of tsetse flies to identify the infectious agents it contains and the animals they infect.

 - Educational conferences